 The bombs were falling and the smoke rising from the concentration camps, but all Hitler's daughter knew was the world of lessons with Fraulein Gelber and the hedgehogs she rescued from the cold.
 Was it just a story, or did Hitler's daughter really exist?
 And If you were Hitler's daughter, would all the horror that occurred be your fault, too?
 Do things that happened a long time ago still matter?

-First published in 1999, Hitler's Daughter has sold over 100,000 copies in Australia alone and has received great critical acclaim, both in Australia and the twelve counties where it has been published.
+First published in 1999, Hitler's Daughter has sold over 100,000 copies in Australia alone and has received great critical acclaim in the many counties where it has been published.

 It has also been adapted into an award-winning play by Monkey Baa Theatre.

 Watch Jackie Speaking about Monkey Baa Theatre's Adaptation of Hitler's Daughter

 Inspiration for writing Hitler's Daughter